Snowflake Tutorial

 • Reducing the volume of data processed: The less data you use, the higher the data processing speed in Snowflake.
 Reducing the number of rows and columns processed by each step can improve query performance.

-• Using Windows Functions: To optimise query performance, you need to maximise the use of window functions instead of a self-join.
-That’s because self-joins result in a Join explosion, which slows down the query performance.
+• Using Windows Functions: To optimize query performance, you need to maximize the use of window functions instead of a self-join.
+That's because self-joins result in a Join explosion, which slows down the query performance.

-Hence, implementing these best practices can significantly improve query optimisation.
+Hence, implementing these best practices can significantly improve query optimization.

 Let's witness some crucial real-world use cases of Snowflake here.